yuvalmGS/gigaspaces-wiki-jekyll/xap100/maven-plugin---advanced.markdown

 ---

 This page contains information beyond the basics.
-It was created for those who want to know a little bit more about how OpenSpaces and Maven integrate.
-Basically, the information given in [OpenSpaces Maven Plugin](./maven-plugin.html) should be sufficient for the common user.
+It was created for those who want to know a little bit more about how XAP and Maven integrate.
+Basically, the information given in [XAP Maven Plugin](./maven-plugin.html) should be sufficient for the common user.

 # Processing Unit Assembly Definition

-The OpenSpaces maven plugin uses the maven assembly plugin to generate the processing unit directory structure.
+The XAP maven plugin uses the maven assembly plugin to generate the processing unit directory structure.
 Each PU module has the file <module-name>/src/main/assembly/assembly.xml that defines the assembly structure.
 One of its tasks is to determine which of the dependency JARS go into the lib directory and which go into the shared-lib directory.

 **assembly.xml**